organisciak/dissertation/document/5_5_ams-study.md

 As a result, there are
 $156$ judgments of the same song pairs across the years, with the caveat that the query-candidate relationship is inverted.[^inverted]

-[^inverted]: Indeed, the initial spark that led to this study was a curiosity in whether the query-candidate assignment of a song pair -- i.e. which song is presented as the query, which song is presented as the candidate -- was meaningful.
+[^inverted]: Indeed, the initial spark that led to this study was a curiosity in whether the query-candidate assignment of a song pair -- i.e., which song is presented as the query, which song is presented as the candidate -- was meaningful.
 By studying other possible sources for the variance in the data, as will be seen, a significant portion of the error was accounted for, not precluding but certainly limiting the potential magnitude of a query order effect.

 \newpage